 We enter into reverse repurchase and repurchase agreements, which are accounted for as either collateralized lending or borrowing transactions and are recorded at contract amounts which approximate fair value.
-For the collateralized borrowing transactions (i.e., repurchase agreements), we receive cash or securities that we invest or hold in short-term or fixed-income securities.
+For the collateralized borrowing transactions (i.e., repurchase agreements), we receive cash or securities that we invest or hold in short-term or fixed income securities.

+As of December 31, 2014, we had collateralized borrowing transaction principal outstanding of \$46.8 million at interest rates between 0.30% and 0.35%.
 As of December 31, 2013, we had collateralized borrowing transaction principal outstanding of \$109.6 million at interest rates between 0.37% and 0.44%.
-As of December 31, 2012, we had collateralized borrowing transaction principal outstanding of \$86.7 million at interest rates between 0.42% and 0.50%.
-Interest expense associated with the repurchase borrowing agreements for 2013 and 2012 was \$0.3 million and \$0.4 million, respectively.
-We had approximately \$133.9 million and \$98.2 million of collateral pledged in support for these agreements as of December 31, 2013 and 2012, respectively.
+Interest expense associated with the repurchase borrowing agreements for the years ended December 31, 2014, 2013 and 2012 was \$0.2 million, \$0.3 million and \$0.4 million, respectively.
+We had approximately \$49.5 million and \$133.9 million of collateral pledged in support for these agreements as of December 31, 2014 and 2013, respectively.